skeltechnology/RPEST/Documentation~/Animations/Sprites.md

 # Sprites

-Every animation that involves a sprite is included in this module.
+Animations that involve sprites are included in this module.

 ## `SpriteAnimation`